 Within each of these categories, topics are further explored.

 On this course you will learn a wide range of photographic techniques and have the opportunity to try topics you may never have considered before.

 Each term (2 in total) there will be two of the lessons taught outside, on a Sunday which replace the Tuesday night lesson; this will be weather dependent.

 This is a very sociable course.
 You will gain total confidence in using your camera in a wide variety of situations.
 If you are looking to purchase camera equipment, you will get a lot of advice on this course.

 For every week of the session, I provide hand-outs covering the topic taught for that week.

 None really, though depending on locations for Sunday sessions there may be car park charges.

 YOU SHOULD BRING WITH YOU:

-For each class you will need a camera (SLR or bridge).
-A tripod and a cable release is useful.
-Bring re-charged batteries for your camera, and if using a digital camera, bring a memory card with plenty of space.
-If you use a film camera, a colour ISO 100 speed will be a good choice.
-If you are unsure of any areas of your camera, it’s useful if you can bring your camera manual.
+For each class you will need a camera (DSLR or bridge), tripod and cable release.
+Bring re-charged batteries for your camera, and a memory card with plenty of space available.
+If you are unsure of any areas of your camera, it’s useful if you can bring your camera manual too.